-the evolutionary game theoretic frameworks describing the dynamic effects of positive defensive medicine, proposed in [3], and of negative defensive medicine, investigated in [4], as well as in Section 4, where we consider a context introduced in [21] and connected with intraspecific competition and environmental carrying capacity in predator-prey models.
+This is the methodology that we are going to use in Section 3, dealing with the evolutionary game theoretic frameworks describing the dynamic effects of positive defensive medicine, proposed in [3], and of negative defensive medicine, investigated in [4], as well as in Section 4, where we consider a context introduced in [21] and connected with intraspecific competition and environmental carrying capacity in predator-prey models.
 We stress that all the frameworks that we will consider along the manuscript are variants of the same model.
-However, due to the different meaning attached to the parameters in the analyzed contexts, each time it will be sensible to periodically perturb a different parameter, and this in turn will produce a peculiar geometrical configuration, in which the LTMs method can be applied in a specific manner.
+However, due to the different meaning attached to the parameters in the analyzed contexts, each time it will be sensible to periodically perturb a different parameter, and this in turn will generate a peculiar geometrical configuration, in which the LTMs method can be applied in a specific manner.